 For highly capable students in grades three-five:

-The intermediate program consists of the cluster grouping model.
-Highly capable students at each grade level are clustered together within a mixed-ability classroom.
-This provides the opportunity for students in the Highly Capable Program to be with others who think the same way they do as well as receive instruction that is appropriate to their individual intellectual levels.
-Strategies to meet the needs of highly capable learners at this level include curriculum compacting, differentiated instruction, and content acceleration.
-The cluster model enables students to stay in their neighborhood school, fostering connections with peers.
-In Camas School District, cluster grouping is provided in every elementary school.
+General Education Classroom: Highly capable students are clustered in small groups in the general education classroom with a teacher who has completed required training in meeting the needs of highly capable learners.
+Clustering enables students in the Highly Capable Program to be with others who think the same way they do as well as receive instruction that is appropriate to their individual intellectual levels.
+Strategies to meet the needs of highly capable learners at this level include curriculum compacting, differentiated instruction, and opportunities for critical thinking through depth and complexity.
+The cluster model allows students to stay in their neighborhood school, fostering connections with peers.
+In the Camas School District, cluster grouping is provided in every elementary school.
+Students may also choose to participate in extra-curricular enrichment activities such as Science Olympiad, Robotics, and Math is Cool.

 For highly capable students in middle school: